sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LaTeX3 backend drivers
+Short desc    : LaTeX3 backend drivers
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package forms parts of expl3, and contains the code used
+Descript     : This package forms parts of expl3, and contains the code used
              : to interface with backends (drivers) across the expl3 codebase.
              : The functions here are defined differently depending on the
              : engine in use.
 As such, these are distributed separately from